How to Audit Your Website for Better SEO

 • Does this information answer every question on the subject?
 Is it satisfactory enough?

-• Does it clearly state what needs to be done and provide the necessary resources?
+• Does it clearly state what must be done and provide the necessary resources?

 The second approach involves auditing the content for SEO.